Insight: Property hot spots renew easy-money bubble fears

 WARMING UP, BUT NOT RED HOT

-The British government has launched subsidized mortgage schemes to galvanize housing ahead of an election in 2015 but Donnell said there was no nationwide bubble.
+The British government has launched subsidised mortgage schemes to galvanise housing ahead of an election in 2015 but Donnell said there was no nationwide bubble.

 Prices rose 3.4 percent on average in the year to September, government figures show, though mortgage lender Nationwide said property inflation hit a three-year high of 5.8 percent this month.